foolshopedemocrazy/AnswerChain/README.md

    - The derived key is used to encrypt a **Shamir Secret Sharing (SSS)** share with **cascade encryption**:
      - First layer: **AES-256-GCM**
      - Second layer: **ChaCha20-Poly1305**
-   - This dual-layer (cascade) AEAD ensures ciphertexts all have the same structure and strengthens security against single-algorithm weaknesses.
+   - This dual-layer (cascade) AEAD ensures ciphertexts all have the same structure and strengthens security against single-algorithm weaknesses that the future could present.

 3. **Wrong answers look valid too**
    - Incorrect answers are not left empty.
 Instead, they carry **dummy SSS shares**, also Argon2id-hardened and cascade-encrypted (AES-256-GCM + ChaCha20-Poly1305).